sfluegel05/metaNNvis/results/report.md

 mentioned libraries are accessible open-source.

 Regarding the internal structure, note that the translation classes, as well as methods and toolsets have abstract superclasses which provide an interface to the other functions.
-This ensures the tool's extensibility, since new methods, toolsets or even complete frameworks can be added as new subclasses with minimal additional effort.
+This ensures the tool's extendability, since new methods, toolsets or even complete frameworks can be added as new subclasses with minimal additional effort.

 ## Workflow